halvorty/text2embedding2category/README.md

 In fscute.ipynb we present our five-step method to perform *Few-Shot Survey Classification Using Text Embedding* f-SCUTE.
 This notebook can be used to reproduce the results presented in the article by varying model, prompt, task, and dataset.

 ### [finetune.ipynb](finetune.ipynb)
 f-SCUTE performs well out of the box for selective coding, for our example dataset.
 When including noisy responses (an "Other" category), performance drops.
 We find that fine-tuning the embedding models following the guide of [sentence-transformers](https://sbert.net/docs/sentence_transformer/training_overview.html) on only a few responses improves performance.
-The notebook presents the steps needed to fine-tune a model, and the fine-tuned model is then saved into the folder [finetuned_models](finetuned_models/).
+The notebook presents the steps needed to fine-tune a model, and the fine-tuned model is then saved into a folder [models](models/).
 Thereafter, the model can be substituted into the fscute notebook to check the results.

 ### Table of contents
 - [Installation](#installation)